Apple Podcasts | Google Podcasts

-In today’s episode, Ryan talks with Dr. Victoria Rosner, the Associate Dean of GS Coordinator of Academic Affairs at Columbia University’s Postbac Premed Program where Dr. Rosner leads the premedical advising team and support of postbac premed students.
+In today’s episode, I talk with Dr. Victoria Rosner, the Associate Dean and Coordinator of Academic Affairs at Columbia University’s Postbac Premed Program.
+Dr. Rosner leads the advising team in support of students in Columbia’s postbac premed program.

-Columbia University is the first and largest postbac program in the country with close to 500 students in the program altogether and focusing mostly on career changers, most of which have never taken science classes before and many of them have turned away from their successful careers in various industries but realized they had to dedicate their life to being healers.
+Columbia University was the first postbac program in the country, and it remains the largest, with close to 500 students in the program.
+Most of these postbac students are career changers who have never taken science classes.
+Many have had successful careers in other industries before realizing they wanted to dedicate their lives to being healers.

-Today, they discuss things like the growing popularity of postbac programs across the country, the types of students Columbia is looking for, and the immense support the school is offering to help their students really excel in their passion.
+Today, we discuss the growing popularity of postbac programs across the country, the types of students Columbia is looking for, and the immense support the school is offering to help their students really excel in their passion.

 - Going through undergrad thinking they’re not going to be doctors

-- Some want to be doctors but they think they can’t
+- Wanting to be doctors but thinking they can’t

 - A very diverse group